Chaos with a Soundtrack

 A guy in a blue T-shirt leads us to our seats.

 Not an usher — no, that would imply tuxedos, white gloves, and a faint air of judgment.
 This man had none of that.
 He had the energy of someone who wandered in on his lunch break and decided to help out.
 No flair.
 No posture.
 No judgment.
-Just a quiet, efficient willingness to point you in the right direction and then vanish like a socially anxious stagehand.
+Just a quiet, efficient willingness to point you in the right direction and then vanish like a socially anxious gamer.

 And then… the seats.